till-t/Reminders/SOL_BEST_PRAC.md

 - Mainnet Forking --> Fork & Test on the real environment
 - Don't make useless optimizations, security is the top priority
 - CI/CD (block merging PRs)
+- A dex is a decentralized exchange but a centralized price oracle